Delayed iteration for polling and retries.

 from waiter import wait wait(1) # 1, 1, 1, 1, ... wait( * 3) # 1, 1, 1 wait([0.5, 0.5, 60]) # circuit breaker

-So any delay algorithm is easily created, but constructors for common algorithms are also provided.
+Iterable delays can express any waiting strategy, and constructors for common algorithms are also provided.

 from waiter import wait, suppress, first for elapsed in wait(delays): # first iteration is immediate with suppress(exception): # then each subsequent iteration sleeps as necessary ... break for _ in wait(delays, timeout): # standard convention for ignoring a loop variable ... # won't sleep past the timeout if ...: break results = (... for _ in wait(delays)) # expressions are even easier first(predicate, results[, default]) # filter for first true item assert any(results) # perfect for tests too

-Yes, functional versions are provided too, because now they’re trivial to implement.
+Yes, functional versions are provided, as well as being trivial to implement.

 The decorator variants are simply partial applications of the corresponding methods.
-Note decorator syntax doesn’t support arbitrary expressions, hence the name assignment.
+Note decorator syntax doesn't support arbitrary expressions.

 backoff = wait(0.1) * 2 @backoff.repeating @backoff.retrying(exception) @backoff.polling(predicate)